Interactive Diagram Editor

 The diagram editor provides an interactive way to edit your diagram: add components to the simulation and define the connections between them.
 It's a convenient alternative for editing the diagram.json file directly.

-To add a new part, click on the purple "+" button at the top of the diagram editor.
+To add a new part, click on the blue "+" button at the top of the diagram editor (or press "A" while the diagram is in focus).

 You'll see a menu with a list of parts you can add.
 Choose a part to add it.
 The part will be added at position (0, 0), and then you can drag it to the desired position.